What is osteoporosis?

 What are the symptoms of osteoporosis?

-- Breaking or fracturing a bone from a mild injury, such as a minor bump or falling over
+- breaking or fracturing a bone because of a mild injury, such a minor bump or falling over

-- Stress fractures or tiny cracks in the bones, often mistaken for joint or muscle pain.
+- tiny cracks in your bones, known as stress fractures, that can feel like joint or muscle pain.

 Risk factors out of your control: